yolofy/TupleTables/README.md

 # TupleTables
-Small library for readable initialization of multiple objects whit a table of tuples.
+Small library for readable initialization of multiple objects with a table of tuples.

 ## Example usage
 ```cs